k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

 [Interfaces Source Analysis Guidelines](/articles/05_DB_interfaces/02_interfaces_source_analysis_guidelines.md)

-Our Training environment has three main DBs of various types, which in essence,represent a typical Telco IT ecosystem:
+Our Training environment has three main DBs of various types, which in essence, represent a typical Telco IT ecosystem:

 -  **BILLING_DB** (type: MySQL) – Stores information requiredfor preparing or sending a bill or invoice, such as: Payments orBalance.

-- **CRM_DB** (type: Oracle) – Stores theinformation that manages a company's interaction with current and potentialcustomers, specifically focusing on customer retention and ultimately drivingsales growth.
+- **CRM_DB** (type: Oracle) – Stores theinformation that manages a company's interaction with current and potential customers, specifically focusing on customer retention and ultimately drivingsales growth.
 For example, Customer info, Contracts, Cases or Offers.

 - **ORDERS_DB** (type: PostgreSQL) – Usually stores informationfor filling the Order functions required to complete a customer’s order createdin a CRM such as, Orders, Order items, Items or Pricing.
 In the Fabric Training environment, Orders table.